Full GEO Report for https://mphmetalrecycling.ca/

 Why this matters for AI SEO

-AI systems rely on consistent identity anchors to avoid mixing brands or attributing details to the wrong entity.
-When identity consistency can’t be confirmed, trust and accuracy can drop.
+AI tools rely on consistent identity cues to avoid mixing brands or returning the wrong details.
+When identity signals can’t be confirmed, trust and accuracy can take a hit.

 Next step

-Make sure your core brand identity details are consistently represented across key online sources.
+Ensure the brand’s core identity details are consistently represented across key sources.

 What we saw